Quazi-07/Research-Grant-Finder-Agent/README.md

 Researchers often spend hours manually searching funding databases, reviewing long opportunity announcements, and deciding whether a funding opportunity aligns with their expertise.

-The **NIH Grant AI Agent** explores a different approach.
+The **Research Grant Finder Agent** explores a different approach.

 Instead of treating funding discovery as a simple keyword search problem, the software organizes the process as an **agent-oriented research workflow**.

-Specialized software agents collect funding records, normalize heterogeneous information, evaluate computational relevance, retrieve research context, prioritize opportunities, preserve results, and support researcher review.
+Specialized AI agents collect funding records, normalize heterogeneous information, evaluate computational relevance, retrieve research context, prioritize opportunities, preserve results, and support researcher review.

 The objective is simple: